Every employee represents your company… What if their business writing is reflecting negatively on your company?

 They’re, Their, or There- This is a no brainer, but it can be easily swapped and spellcheck will sometimes miss it.
 They’re= They are.
 There is a possessive pronoun and should only be used when showing possession (their house).
 There is used with direction (place your card there).

 Active voice- Whenever possible always use the active voice in business writing, avoid passive voice.
 It will make your writing clearer and concise.
 Your reader will understand the message with avoiding any miscommunication.

 Tone- Tone is dependent on the audience.
 Knowing your audience well is key.
 Look at other communications that have gone out to them and try to adapt a similar tone.
 Be especially careful with tone over email.
 It is tempting to joke but the medium conveys tone very poorly and even innocent jokes can easily be misunderstood.

-We, at SafeSourcing, hope your Father’s Day was full of great memories and happy times!
-We enjoy bringing this blog to you every week and hope you find value in it.
+We, at SafeSourcing, value business writing etiquette and understand the importance.
+We will work diligently while keeping a professional representation of your company.
 For more information on how we can help you with your procurement needs or on our “Risk Free” trial program, please contact a SafeSourcing Customer Service Representative.
 We have an entire customer services team waiting to assist you today.